 Here's what you need to know about Medicare Advantage and MedSup plans and how they tend to cover--or not cover--dental work.
 (You'll learn more about private or individual dental plans in a few minutes.)

-When you enroll in a Medicare Advantage plan, it provides all your Original Medicare--or Medicare Part A and Part B--benefits.
-(Read all about these benefits in our extensive Medicare guide.)
+When you enroll in a Medicare Advantage plan, it provides all your Original Medicare benefits.

 If yours is like most Medicare Advantage plans, though, it'll provide a lot more than that.
-Many of these plans also cover prescription drugs, not to mention vision, hearing, or dental care.
+Many of these plans also cover prescription drugs, vision, hearing and dental care.

 They don't have to cover dental care, though, so not all do.
 As such, thoroughly research any Medicare Advantage plan that catches your eye before you go ahead and buy it.